jreisinger/docs/notes/sec/basics.md

 # Lessons learned

-* (information) security == infosecurity == cybersecurity
+* Names (new to old): cybersecurity = info security == information security == computer security == network/data/application security.
 * There's no 100% secure system.
 There are just more or less secure systems.
+* Security is a long term systematic process.
+* Security is hard to measure.
 * In many environments development and operations are prioritized over security.
-Until a security incident happens.
-* Security is a long term systematic process.
 * "Ensure your doors are locked sucurely before putting bars on your second-store windows!"
-* Split security into areas and define ownership for each area.

 # Goals